NVIDIA/warp/README.md

 ## License

 Warp is provided under the NVIDIA Source Code License (NVSCL), please see [LICENSE.md](./LICENSE.md) for full license text.
+Note that the license currently allows only non-commercial use of this code.